twischer/miniDTN/examples/inga/node-setup/README.md

 Example
 ---

-If only one node is connected to your compute, you can run
+If only one node is connected to your computer, you can run

     make NODE_ID=<your-id> setup